beefowler/Rotifer_GenerationalBlock/README.md

     This script simulates the within-season dynamics of a monomorphic population by calling gen_rotifer_onestrain within dde23 delay differential equation solver.
 The top of the script defines the parameter values, then simulates and plots for two scenarios with different mixis values.

 Figure5_part1.m
     This script simulates 40 independent experiments of 40 consecutive seasons of stachastic season length for an assortment of mixis phenotypes as plotted in Figure 5 of the manuscript.
-It does this by simulating the model with dde23 and adding the number of eggs produced in each season to create a record of cumulative_egg_production for each phenotye and each experimemt.
+It does this by simulating the model with dde23 and adding the number of eggs produced in each season to create a record of cumulative_egg_production for each phenotye and each experiment.
+These results are saved to Data_for_Figure5.mat.

 Data_for_Figure5.mat
     This script has results of stochastic simulations included in Figure 5.